 Good morning Yogis!
 Yoga classes often start with Tadasana or Mountain Pose, a standing grounding pose.
 On the other hand, some classes start with seated grounding poses.
 We will cover a few of these comfortable seats for meditation Asanas for today’s Sunday Seats.

 Today’s Daily Yogi Practice is to try the seated centering Asanas.
 Firstly, please try all of them, at least briefly, and see which feels best for you!
 Please note different seats are comfortable for different bodies.
 I enjoy Padmasana / Lotus Pose which many Yogis find very uncomfortable, and I find Virasana / Hero’s Pose a bit rough on my knees and best with a block under my seat.
 Also, these seated poses are also the best positions for your meditation and Pranayama practice!
 Perhaps select your favorite as your comfortable seated position for your meditation practice going forward!
+Or, check out our Top 5 Meditation Poses for non-seated meditation poses!

 Firstly, you should keep your head, neck, and shoulders aligned over your hips in each pose.
 Secondly, keep your shoulders down and back, and try to keep your back from rounding.
 Finally, your hands can either gently rest on knees and/or in your favorite mudra / placement for meditation.
 We will focus just on the lower body in each of these positions.
 Also, if any poses are uncomfortable, try with a couch pillow or block under your seat!
 Lastly, I find it helps to switch my legs and do both sides for any cross legged positions to even out my posture!